 October - December 2011 - 2013: Computer architecture, in Mathematics and Computer Science bachelor program (Université Paris Descartes)

-September 2011: Mathematics, in first year of AIV master program (Université Paris Descartes)
+September 2011: Mathematics refresher, in AIV master program (Université Paris Diderot)

 September 2010 - June 2011: Mathematics with Maple, in Preparatory classes for entrance to the Grandes Écoles (Lycée Lakanal, Sceaux)

 October 2008 - February 2009: Animation of chess clubs in elementary schools and junior high schools (Lyon Olympique Échecs, Lyon)